 Portraying the habitual and conflicted criminal, Sunny in the film, Vishal has finally opened up about his prep for the character and how his character’s psyche took a toll on his real-life and health.

-In his conversation with Pinkvilla, Vishal has opened up saying, “I feel every person has a ‘secret’ dark side to them which perhaps they themselves are not aware of.
+In his conversation with Pinkvilla, Vishal has opened up on playing the villain in Mardaani 2, “I feel every person has a ‘secret’ dark side to them which perhaps they themselves are not aware of.
 I had to search that part in me for this role.
 I did a lot of workshops for it, we tried a lot of methods.
 I tried to relate myself to an animal, a python.
 I watched a couple of videos of the animal, on how he preys his victim and breaks them enough to feed on it.
 I had to reach that darkness within me, which was very difficult.
 I used to keep an empty chair in front of me and remove all my aggression and anger on it.
 Once in the process, I had gone extremely aggressive and my director told me to relax.
 After 4-5 seconds, I came out of the character and started sobbing (sigh).
 That day I thought I had gone a step ahead in becoming the character.”

 Further speaking about the impact that his character of Sunny had on Vishal himself as a person, the actor said, “It is very disturbing.
 When I was doing the workshop and used to leave the workshop, my head used to start paining, literally.
 The character’s psyche was such that it used to take a toll on me.
 I was supposed to watch a lot of criminal news and their videos and as a part of workshop enjoy it but I just couldn’t.
 I could not sleep at night.
 It was very important for me to not lose myself in this.
 It took a lot of time to return to Vishal from Sunny.
 I remember seeing myself in the mirror and not recognizing myself.
 I used to feel, this is not me.
 I used to watch my old albums and photos and miss the real Vishal Jethwa.
 So, when the shoot got wrapped and my hair started growing, I saw glimpses of Vishal return to myself.
 Then later, when I wore my own clothes after 4-5 months, I felt uncomfortable for the first few days and I felt like I have lost something within me as Vishal.
 I used to meditate and meet people.
 It took me a bit of time to be back as Vishal.”